ItsDrike/dotfiles/README.md

   - XDG paths configuration to avoid too much cluttering in home directory
   - Colorful man pages using LESS_TERMCAP, or if `bat` is installed, using it as MANPAGER
 - [Automatic handlers](home/.config/shell/handlers) which override default command not found behavior to show the package to which given command belongs (requires pkgfile on Arch Linux)
-- Automated package installation for Arch Linux, which includes many handy packages.
-You should certainly take a look at which packages will be installed and adjust [`packages.yaml`](packages.yaml) before you run it.
+- List of useful packages that I often install on most of my systems.
+(These are the package names for arch linux, but you should be able to find these for any distro, perhaps with a bit different name) located in [`packages.yaml`](packages.yaml)
 - [Opensnitch firewall rules](root/etc/opensnitchd/rules), which block most unauthorized traffic and only allow needed things.
 This also blocks spotify ads.
 - Automatic logout for TTY sessions or for root logins after 10 minutes of inactivity
 - NetworkManager configuration which assigns new mac for each network